Carlingford light rail station: Parramatta Rail Link

 However, on 11 August 2010, the federal Labor Party promised $2.6 billion towards a revival of the project, as part of the party's successful campaign to retain government at that year's election.
 Carlingford would have been rebuilt as an underground station.
-Work was due to start in 2011, with a prospected 2017 finish, but the NSW Liberal Government cancelled the project, instead requesting that Federal funding be diverted to an upgrade of the Pacific Highway.
+Work was due to start in 2011, with a projected 2017 finish, but the NSW Liberal Government cancelled the project, instead requesting that Federal funding be diverted to an upgrade of the Pacific Highway.
 The Federal Government responded by revoking the funding altogether.

 Conversion to light rail

 The Carlingford railway line closed on 5 January 2020 with the original station demolished in May 2020, and rebuilt as a light rail station.
 The station reopened on 20 December 2024 along with Stage 1 of the Parramatta Light Rail.

 Services

 Platforms

 The station is served by light rail as follows: